 A Blues Scale Notes: A, C, D, Eb, E, G

-Try and memorise where the blues notes are in each shape.
-When improvising, you can slide up or down into or from them, string bend into them, play them subtly or stress the blues notes, emphasising their bluesy sound.
+Try and remember where the blues notes are in each of the 5 shapes.
+Then, when improvising, you can slide to or from them, string bend into them, play them subtly or stress them, emphasising their bluesy sound.

 Blues Scale Spelling: 1, b3, 4, b5, 5, b7

 For a guitar lesson on using blues scales, with an example guitar solo and a backing track for you to play your own blues solo over, see this page: How To Use Blues Scales.

 You can practice improvising using blues scales with our blues guitar backing tracks.

 To see how a master uses blues scales, check out B. B. King!

 We hope that you have enjoyed learning about the blues scale.
 It’s one of the main scales used in lead guitar solos; in fact, it’s the only scales that some guitarists know!